AntiPwr/AntiPwr.github.io/root/wiki/Usaka.md

 The city is famous for its wind orchestras—massive architectural instruments that create complex harmonies as gyre currents pass through them.
 These installations attract visitors from across Toma and have established Aeradyme as a center for experimental music and sound art.

-### Zephyra
+### Zaphira

-The westernmost city, [[Zephyra]], occupies two large spires near Usaka's border with the [[Straits of Gorisain]], which separate the continent from [[Theologia]].
-With a population of approximately 90,000, Zephyra functions primarily as a trade hub and cultural crossroads.
+The westernmost city, [[Zaphira]], occupies two large spires near Usaka's border with the [[Straits of Gorisain]], which separate the continent from [[Theologia]].
+With a population of approximately 90,000, Zaphira functions primarily as a trade hub and cultural crossroads.

 The city maintains the continent's only direct wind highway to Theologia, making it a crucial gateway for academic exchange and commerce between the two landmasses.
-Zephyra's population is the most diverse of the four cities, with significant communities of Theologian scholars and merchants alongside native Usakans.
+Zaphira's population is the most diverse of the four cities, with significant communities of Theologian scholars and merchants alongside native Usakans.

 ## Culture and Beliefs